gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-how-it-works.md

 If you are using 1 buffer per type of data then both stride and offset can always be 0.
 0 for stride means "use a stride that matches the type and size".
 0 for offset means start at the beginning of the buffer.
-Setting them to values other than 0 is more complicated and though it has some benefits in terms of performance it's not worth the complication unless you are trying to push WebGL to its absolute limits.
+Setting them to values other than 0 is more complicated and though it might have some benefits in terms of performance it's not worth the complication unless you are trying to push WebGL to its absolute limits.